WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.md

 # Quick start

 We're using *EcmaScript 6* for code, this is a modern version of JavaScript.
 Code is transpiled from ES6 to JS with the `npm start` command whenever you make changes to anything, and the browser then automatically refreshes.
 This usually takes 1 to 3 seconds.
+If you want to know more about the DevOps for the front-end see the [Create React App readme](cra-README.md).

 If you want to learn (modern) JavaScript these book series are recommended: https://github.com/getify/You-Dont-Know-JS

 The main structure of the project is as follows: